-We conduct research on the hydrologic and biogeochemical effects of changing climate.
-These include long-term measurements and experiments on climate change at Hubbard Brook.
-Measurments since the 1950s show increases in air temperature and precipitation, loss of snowpack and increases in stream runoff.
-A focus of this research is on winter climate change, including effects on snowpack accumulation and belowground winter processes.
+We continue work on the hydrologic and biogeochemical effects of changing climate.
+There are several components to this work.
+First, we continue long-term measurements and experiments on climate change at the Hubbard Brook Experimental Forest, NH.
+A focus of this research is on winter climate change, including effects on snowpack accumulation and belowground winter processes and ice storms.
 We hypothesize that climate change is driving the northern forest toward a condition of oligiotrophication (decreasing nutrient status).
-We have submitted a proposal to the National Science Foundation to test this hypothesis.
-Climate change research at Hubbard Brook has expanded with an NSF-funded project examining the effects of ice storms on the structure and function of the northern forest.
+We recently had a proposal funded by NSF to test this hypothesis.
+Climate change research at Hubbard Brook was expanded with an NSF-funded project examining the effects of ice storms on the structure and function of the northern forest.
 Plots were established and experimental icing treatments ice storm conducted during winters 2016 and 2017.
-A number of papers have been published on this work or are in progress, including effects on the forest nitrogen (Weitzman et al. 2019) and mercury (Yang et al. 2019) cycles; disturbance to the tree canopy (Fahey et al. 2019); and two methods papers addressing the procedures used for the experimental icing treatments and methods for quantifying ice accumulation on trees (Campbell et al. 2020; Rustad et al. in review).
-I am also leading (with Julia Jones, Oregon State University) a cross site synthesis of climate changes effects for different biomes within the NSF-funded Long-term Ecological Research network.
+A number of papers have been published on this work, including effects on the forest nitrogen cycle (Weitzman et al. 2019); disturbance to the tree canopy structure (Fahey et al. 2020); and three methods papers addressing the procedures used for the experimental icing treatments and methods for quantifying ice accumulation on trees (Campbell et al. 2020a,b, Rustad et al. 2020).
+I am also leading (with Julia Jones, Oregon State University) a cross site synthesis of climate changes effects for forest and freshwater, dryland, coastal and open marine ecosystems within the NSF-funded Long-term Ecological Research network.
 This will be a series of five papers targeted for the journal BioScience.

 Weitzman, J. N., P. M. Groffman, J. L. Campbell, C. T. Driscoll, R. T. Fahey, T. J. Fahey, P. G. Schaberg and L. E. Rustad.
 2019.
 Ecosystem nitrogen response to a simulated ice storm in a northern hardwood forest.
 Ecosystems. doi:10.1007/s10021-019-00463-w.